J.D. Davis Player Props: Giants vs. Rockies

-The San Francisco Giants, including J.D.
-Davis (.289 slugging percentage in past 10 games, including no home run), take on starter Connor Seabold and the Colorado Rockies at Oracle Park, Saturday at 4:05 PM ET.
+J.D.
+Davis -- with a slugging percentage of .250 in his past 10 games (including no home runs) -- will be in action for the San Francisco Giants versus the Colorado Rockies, with Kyle Freeland on the mound, on July 9 at 4:05 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rockies.
+In his most recent game he had a hitless showing (0-for-1) against the Rockies.

 J.D.
 Davis Game Info & Props vs. the Rockies